piruthuvi22/iwb385-hikari-extended/README.md

 - **Green**: Studied recently (within a week).
 - **Yellow**: Last studied between a week ago and a month.
-- **Red**: Last studied more than a month ago.
+- **Red**: Last studied more than 10 weeks ago.

-Students can also add friends from their classroom, and receive notifications when a friend achieves their weekly study goal for a subject.
+Students can also add friends from their classroom, and know when a friend achieves their weekly study goal for a subject.

 ## Functional Requirements